atmades/Unsplash-Challenge/README.md

 The detailed information screen contains a photo, author's name, creation date, location and number of downloads.
 The screen also contains a button, clicking on which can add a photo to the list of favorite photos and remove it from it.

+## 🔥 Necessary
-✅ The layout of the application is made by code, without xib and storyboard ✅ Layout is implemented through Auto Layout
+:white_check_mark: The layout of the application is made by code, without xib and storyboard.

-✅ UIKit
+:white_check_mark: Layout is implemented through Auto Layout.

+:white_check_mark: UIKit.

-✅ REST API
+:white_check_mark: REST API

-✅ Used one third-party library Cocoa Pods SDWebImage https://github.com/SDWebImage/SDWebImage ✅ Implemented 1 alert
+:white_check_mark: Used one third-party library Cocoa Pods SDWebImage https://github.com/SDWebImage/SDWebImage

+:white_check_mark: Implemented 1 alert

-✅ The task took 2 business days
+:white_check_mark: The task took 2 business days

-📱 Work example illustration:
+## 📱 Work example illustration:

 ![](RPReplay_Final1636209113.gif)